subhamoymahajan/in-silico-microscopy/README.md

 - f: (str).
 After using "-f" option enter the starting characters of the image files to combine and form videos.
 - p: (str).
 After using "-p" option enter the image parameters filename.
 - t0: (int).
-After using "-t0" enter the first timestep to consider for creating the video.
+After using "-t0" option enter the first timestep to consider for creating the video.
 - tmax: (int).
-After using "-tmax" enter the maximum timestep to consider for creating the video.
+After using "-tmax" option enter the maximum timestep to consider for creating the video.
 - tdiff: (int).
-After using the "-tdiff" enter the increaments of timesteps to use for creating the video.
+After using the "-tdiff" option enter the increaments of timesteps to use for creating the video.
+- fps: (int).
+Default value 5.
+After using the "-fps" option enter the frame rate of the output video.

 **param.dat file:**
 - T: (int).
 Same as **render_mono.py**